How do I set up my Gradebook?

 Enable drop lowest and/or keep highest.
 (Optional)

 If you selected either Categories only or Categories & weighting, the options to enable drop/keep will appear.
-All items within a given category must have the same score value in order to use the drop/keep options for that category.
+All items within a given category must have the same score value in order to use the drop/keep options unless Equal weight has been enabled for that category.

 - Select the checkbox for each of the desired drop/keep options.